Seaweed fertilizer is essentially plant food, just like bonemeal fertilizer.

 - Calcified Seaweed– this one isn’t kelp fertilizer.

-- It is a mix of calcified coral and algae (with around a 50% calcium content).
+- It is a mix of calcified coral and algae (with around 50% calcium content).

-There are many different brands of seaweed fertilizer with Neptune’s Harvest (Amazon) being one of the more popular options.
+There are many different brands of seaweed fertilizer, with Neptune’s Harvest (Amazon) being one of the more popular options for home gardeners.

 How Do You Use Seaweed Fertilizer in The Garden?